Braden-sui/Vibecodr/docs/phase-5-plan.md

 Early indicators of success:
 - ≥10 live sessions/week with >70% completion and TTFF ≤1.5 s for webcontainer/live handoff.
-- 25% of weekly posts use advanced capabilities (net/storage/workers/live) without exceeding quotas.
+- 25% of weekly posts use advanced capabilities (storage/live today; workers unlock alongside future premium VM tiers, and network access returns when those land) without exceeding quotas.
 - Search + For You drive ≥30% of runs from non-followers; embed traffic converts ≥10% to Player opens.
 - Incident response time <15 min and no Sev1 caused by new runtimes.